Lionel Messi tells Barcelona he wants to leave the club

 The defeat capped a difficult season for Barcelona — the first without a title since 2007-08 — and ignited one of its worst crises ever.

-Messi has won a record six Ballon d’Or awards during his time at Barcelona as the top player in the world, and has helped the club win 10 Spanish league titles and four Champions League crowns.
+The 33-year-old Messi has won a record six Ballon d’Or awards during his time at Barcelona as the top player in the world, and has helped the club win 10 Spanish league titles and four Champions League crowns.

+However, his attempt to exit the club could now lead to a legal battle between the two sides over a clause in his contract.

+Barcelona said the document sent by Messi referenced a clause allowing him to leave for free at the end of the season.
+However, the club said the deadline for triggering that clause expired in June and that it would seek legal advice.
+Messi’s contract also includes a 700 million euro ($826 million) buyout clause.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports